Bachelor of Arts (BA) in English

 - Work side-by-side with professors and mentors who share your love for writing, research, literature, and all other elements of the English language, and who offer their personalized attention to your development as a professional in the field

-- Gain experience in developing creative content and engaging with a community of writers and critics through campus student organizations like Writer’s Ink, Green Owl Productions, The Hoot Campus Magazine, The Get Lit Student Reading Club, and the Reel Fanatics Student Film Club
+- Gain experience in developing creative content and engaging with a community of writers and critics through campus student organizations like Writer’s Ink and the Reel Fanatics Student Film Club

 - Explore and establish exciting interdisciplinary opportunities—such as double-majors or cross-curricular projects—with other fields such as ASL, History, Communications, Business, and Law